 I actually had an exact match to this set in a tallboy chest which was a custom request by a client.
 However, you can see how it was updated HERE.
 Not only has this style has always caught my eye for the lines, but also those carved and etched star designs on the front and mirror.

 Since Mr. I is not a newbie to furniture makeovers (see his past work here), he knew how to get started with repairs.
-However, he left the finish design up to me. haha.
+In the end, he left the finish design up to me. haha.
 No problem!
 To begin, he grabs my orbital sander and got to work with this restoration.

 I suggested that since the top had veneer worn through that the drawers are in very good condition.
-Additionally, I suggest he saves the parts that could still be stained, and do a paint/stain combo. (one of my favorite ways to finish these pieces) Since he wanted a masculine feel to the dresser, here’s what I suggested for him to use…
+Additionally, I suggest he saves the parts that could still be stained, and do a paint/stain combo. (one of my favorite ways to finish these pieces) Since he wanted a masculine feel to the dresser, I suggested he use a mix of grays.

-To get this party started, Mr. I began painting the cabinet in the darker Gravel Road with the 2″ Angled Brush.
-He agrees with me that nothing compares with the Dixie Belle paint.
-The Dixie Belle products offer a wonderful viscosity, excellent coverage, and the best part…no chemicals.
+First, to get this party started, Mr. I began painting the cabinet in the darker gray with the 2″ Angled Brush.

-While the cabinet was curing, he moved onto the drawers.
-He stained them all in Early American, one of my faves seen in these posts, then decided to add a twist of fun.
-With the remaining colors, Hurricane Gray and Cotton, he used some Frog Tape to create the crisp lines you see below.
+Next, while the cabinet was curing, he moved onto the drawers.
+He stained them all in Early American, one of my faves seen in these posts.
+Last, he decided to add a twist of fun.
+Also, with the remaining colors, light gray and white, he used some tape to create the crisp lines you see below.

 Isn’t that sharp?!
 I just love it.
-Everything was topped off with a couple of coats of Gloss Clear Coat to really make it shine.
-The pulls were repainted in a Pure Gold spray paint to add that bit of contrast.
+Everything was topped off with a couple of coats of a poly to really make it shine.
+In addition, the pulls were repainted in a Pure Gold spray paint to add that bit of contrast.